 The Memorial is open 24/7 and free of charge to explore.
 Allow 20-30 minutes.

-Hotels within walking distance include:
+Premium hotels within walking distance of the George Mason Memorial include:

 Planning travel to the mid-Atlantic?
 You might like: